samuraibeach/theallyn/index.md

 State forest for the famous Ladies Well, which is a series of small waterfalls.

-Located 35km north of East Gresford, once you arrive it is time to sit back on the balcony and watch the river go by or observe the abundant birdlife.
-Take a walk up through our own private rainforest full of elkhorns, staghorns and awesome gum trees.
-Continue up to the top for magnificent views of the Barrington Tops and the chance of spotting kangaroos and deer.
-If you are into bushwalking or 4 wheel driving the State Forest and Barrington Tops National Park is just 3 kms away.

 We love this place and have put our heart into it
 We hope that you will enjoy your stay and leave the place feeling relaxed and refreshed.